toralf/torutils/README.md

 A heavier attack was observed at [12th](./doc/network-metric-Nov-12th.svg) of Nov.
 A periodic drop down of the socket count metric, vanishing over time appeared at [5th](./doc/network-metric-Dec-05th.svg) of Dec.
-Current attacks e.g. at the [7th](./doc/network-metric-Mar-7th.svg) of March are still handled well.³
+Current attacks e.g. at the [7th](./doc/network-metric-Mar-7th.svg) of March are still handled well.

 ¹ Discussion is e.g. in ticket [40636](https://gitlab.torproject.org/tpo/core/tor/-/issues/40636) of the [Tor project tracker](https://www.torproject.org/) and was